-- Each Service offers its own program designed for wounded warriors:
+Each service offers its own program designed for wounded warriors:

-- Marine Corps Wounded Warrior Regiment.
-The Marine Corps Wounded Warrior Regiment provides and facilitates assistance to wounded, injured, and/or ill Marines or Sailors attached to or in support of Marine units, and their family members throughout the phases of recovery.
-Depending on the geographic location of the wounded, injured, and/or ill service member, services within the Wounded Warrior Regiment are provided through the Wounded Warrior Battalion East or the Wounded Warrior Battalion West.
+The Marine Corps Wounded Warrior Regiment provides and facilitates assistance to wounded, injured or ill Marines or sailors, attached to or in support of Marine units and their family members throughout the phases of recovery.
+Depending on the geographic location of the wounded, injured or ill service member, services within the Wounded Warrior Regiment are provided through the Wounded Warrior Battalion East or the Wounded Warrior Battalion West.

-- Military OneSource.
 Military OneSource provides wounded warrior specialty consultation services.
-Through this service, callers can access immediate assistance for wounded warriors and their families with issues related to financial resources; education, training, and job placement; VA benefits and other entitlements; home, transportation, and workplace accommodations; and relationships.
-The specialty consultants work collaboratively with the Services' wounded warrior programs and the VA to ensure callers are promptly connected to resources that can help address their needs.
-To reach a consultant call 1-800-342-9647.
+Through this service, callers can access immediate assistance for wounded warriors and their families with issues related to financial resources, education, training, Department of Veterans Affairs benefits and other entitlements, home accommodations, transportation accommodations, workplace accommodations and relationships.
+The specialty consultants work collaboratively with the services' wounded warrior programs and the Department of Veterans Affairs to ensure callers are promptly connected to resources that can help address their needs.
+Consultants can be reached through the website or by telephone at 800-342-9647.

-The military is committed to assisting all wounded, ill, and injured service members.
+The military is committed to assisting all wounded, ill and injured service members.
 Eligibility requirements for specific programs are available on their websites.

-Military OneSource consultants are available 24 hours a day, 7 days a week at 1-800-342-9647.
+Military OneSource consultants are available 24 hours a day, seven days a week at 800-342-9647.